Georgia Department of Defense: Financial impact

 Georgia continues to support its Department of Defense's growth, with the new $26 million Cumming regional armory and the $16 million Lorenzo-Benn facility.

 The Cumming armory is the first new armory in Georgia in many years.
 The Georgia Department of Defense also acquired Clay National Guard Center from the Navy, where a new $30 million JFHQ building is under construction, the Fort Benning joint use armory, AASF 2 being renovated to house its parachute rigger company, and a new Language Lab.
 There has been $300 million in renovation and construction over the last ten years, after seeing virtually none over the course of the previous forty.

 The state’s investments in its national guard has had a significant positive impact on the State's economy.
 Because most of the organization’s funds come from federal sources, Georgia actually sees more tax revenue from the income of its citizen-soldiers than it spends on the Georgia Guard as a whole.
 The Georgia National Guard is provided about $10 million in state funding annually.

-Georgia's Adjutant General Lineage
+List of Adjutant Generals

 The Adjutant General is the senior military officer and de facto commander of the Georgia National Guard.
 Also known as TAG, they are subordinated to the Governor, the Chief Executive.
 As of today, there have been 37 Adjutant Generals in Georgia and the position has changed hands 42 times.